RocketChat/handbook/operations/tools/rocket.chat.md

 ### Using Rocket.Chat daily

-We use Rocket.Chat on our daily routine.
-We expect you to use it while you're working.
+We use Rocket.Chat in our daily routine.
+We expect you to use it while you are working.
 Make sure to add \#important to your favorites, or check it regularly.
 Company announcements are usually made there.

 ### Best practices

 #### No Hello \(https://nohello.com\)

-Please don't say just Hello in chat.
-It's as if you called someone on the phone and said "Hi!" and then put them on hold!
+Please *do not* say just "Hello" in chat.
+It is as if you called someone on the phone and said "Hi!" and then put them on hold!

-You're trying to be polite by not jumping right into the request, like you would do in person or on the phone.
+You are trying to be polite by not jumping right into the request, like you would do in person or on the phone.
 But Chat is neither of those things.
 Typing is much slower than talking.
 Instead of being polite, you are just making the other person wait for you to phrase your question, which is lost productivity.

-Asking your question before getting a reply allows asynchronous communication.
+Asking your question before getting a reply allows for asynchronous communication.
 If the other party is away, and you leave before they come back, they can still answer your question, instead of just staring at a "Hello" and wondering what they missed.

 #### Keep people updated